-Definition: Enables the appropriate auxiliary function relay to operate in a latched mode, ON or OFF, rather than as a momentary contact.
+Definition: Enables the appropriate auxiliary function relay to operate in a latched mode (ON or OFF) rather than as a momentary contact.
 Which function is latchable and which relay is latched depends on the particular receiver configuration used.
-See Section 6 - Wiring to determine location of Aux's.
+See Section 6 - Wiring to determine location of the auxiliary function relays.
 Check the box for each relay that needs to be latching.
 This function is not to be used for critical latching functions such as magnets.